janicerico/Mexican_Toy_Store_Report/README.md

 The Project had the purpose of showing the number of orders that the company had between January 2022 until September 2023.
 There was a need to know how much income was obtained in each month as well as profits by location and product category.

+Datasets: Multiple tables in .cvs files with 829,263 records.
+(You can find them in the "Datasets" Folder.

 There are 50 stores throughout 29 cities, distributed in 4 types of locations (Airport, Commercial, Downtown and Residential).

 There are 35 products, classified into 5 categories (Art & Crafts, Electronics, Games, Sports & Outdoors and toys).